pshrmn/hickory/README.md

 // confirmWith method.

 history.confirmWith(function(info, confirm, prevent) {
-  const confirmed = window.confirm("Are you sure you want to navigate?");
+  let confirmed = window.confirm("Are you sure you want to navigate?");
   if (confirmed) {
     confirm();
   } else {